 Municipal Court is held every Wednesday at 9:30 a.m. – Violations Bureau – 9:00 a.m. – 4:30 p.m.
 The court office can be reached at: 973-410-5303.
 All court dates are now virtual.
 For additional information click HERE.

 Those wishing to set up Neighborhood Watch Programs will be assisted by members of the Police Department.
 Please contact the Police Department at 973-377-2200 for additional information.

 One Day Liquor License – Social Affairs Permit

 Applications may be obtained online from the Division of Alcoholic Beverage for special functions.
 All permits must be approved by the Borough Clerk and the Chief of Police.
 Click the link below for more information on how to obtain a 1 day liquor license for an event.

 The open burning of leaves and other debris is strictly prohibited.

-Applications for raffles to be held within the Borough may be obtained from the Municipal Clerk’s Office, and must be approved by the Council at a public meeting.
+Applications for raffles to be held within the Borough may be obtained from the Municipal Clerk’s Office.
 The fee is determined by the prize amount.
-For more information contact the Clerk’s office at 973-410-5300.
+For more information contact the Deputy Clerk’s office at 973-410-5319.